ptrgags/virtual-museum/README.md

 3. The iteration count is used to add alternating bands of darker shading.
     Again, this is only for points outside the Julia Set.

-As far as the colors, I used Ìñigo Quìlez' Cosine palettes (see bibliography for a link).
+As far as the colors, I used Íñigo Quílez's Cosine palettes (see bibliography for a link).
 This method of coloring is simple to use and looks nicer than most RGB or even HSL palettes.